 Publication date: Version 3, September 2019

-Alliance for Water Stewardship (AWS) Asia-Pacific (trading name of Water Stewardship Australia Ltd) collects and administers a range of personal information for the purposes of membership, training, projects, via website browsers and social media, donations of time, money and resources, and campaign and program support.
+Water Stewardship Australia Ltd (trading as Water Stewardship Asia Pacific, WSAP) collects and administers a range of personal information for the purposes of membership, training, projects, via website browsers and social media, donations of time, money and resources, and campaign and program support.
 We collect information including name, home or e-mail address, telephone numbers, banking details and receipting information.

 All staff & volunteers are bound by the Commonwealth Privacy Act 1988.
 The Privacy Amendment Act 2000 governs the collection, use and storage of personal and/or sensitive information, including written and verbal information.